 Introduces the Internet and demonstrates how this resource may be used effectively in a modern office.
-Emphasizes information currently needed by office professionals.
+Emphasizes finding and citing information currently needed by office professionals.
 Prerequisite: CA118A or CIS101, either with a grade of C or better; or consent of instructor.
 F, W, Su